 Arguments and animosity between heirs often arise in connection with the settlement of inheritance.
-Can they be prevented by making a will?
-And how does this type of acquisition differ from a succession contract or a will?
+Can disputes over the estate be prevented by making a will?
+And how does this type of acquisition differ from a succession agreement or a will?

 Arguments and animosity between heirs often arise in connection with the settlement of inheritance.
-Can they be prevented by making a will?
-And how does this type of acquisition differ from a succession contract or a will?
+Can disputes over the estate be prevented by making a will?
+And how does this type of acquisition differ from a succession agreement or a will?

 A death in the family always brings with it great emotions.
 However, it doesn’t have to end at the moment of the funeral.
 The next wave of emotions often comes during the succession proceedings.
-Arguments and disputes over the deceased’s estate, checking whether each heir has received an equal share – this is also the reality of many families and certainly does not add anything to family relations.
-It is one of the reasons why many people consider making a will.
-Other reasons may be disapproval of the possible division of property according to inheritance classes, or bequeathing specific parts of property to specific people.
+How long the inheritance proceedings take often depends on how well the heirs are able to reach an agreement.
+Quarrels and disputes over the deceased’s estate, checking whether each heir has received an equal share – this is also the reality of many families and certainly does not add anything to family relations.
+It is one of the reasons many people consider making a will.
+Other reasons may be disagreement with the distribution of an inheritance by law, or the bequest of a particular estate to particular people.

-However, making a will may not bring peace of mind to the family either.
+However, making a will or bequest in a will may not bring peace of mind to the family either.
 In our law practice, we have also experienced a rather curious situation where the testator has made several wills in succession, depending on which of the heirs was particularly popular with him.
-Since it was not a will drawn up and filed with a notary public, multiple wills were discovered at home and disputes arose as to which one was the true and valid one.
-Even such a rare situation confirmed our opinion that making a will with a notary or attorney is the most efficient way.
+Since it was not a will drawn up and filed with a notary public, multiple wills were discovered at home and disputes arose as to which one was the true and valid one and how to deal with the estate.
+Even such a rare situation confirmed our opinion that making a will with a notary or attorney is the most effective way.

 Do you want to decide who inherits from you?